oakpongphon/psirirutchaneegorn.github.io/README.md

 **Project Manager @ UBONNANAPHAN, Thailand (_Nov 2020 - Mar 2023_)**
 - Analyzed 7.2M transactions to lead sales and marketing campaign for work boots, rising monthly revenue by 10%.
-- Conducted descriptive analysis on data from 10,000 products to identify future promotions, quantify demand and optimize sales campaigns.
-Utilized such data when settling with 20 manufacturers to diminish production costs by 5%.
+- Conducted descriptive analysis on data from 10,000 products to identify future promotions, quantify demand when settling with 20 manufacturers to diminish production costs by 5%.
 - Implemented data visualizations to monitor stocks of 10,000 products to optimize stock and reduce waste by 30%.
 - Pioneered a data-driven POS software to track and store sales in real-time, cutting down working hours by 10% and increased yearly revenue by $100K.